pac4j/pac4j/documentation/docs/user-profile.md

 ## 2) Attributes

 User profiles have attributes, populated from the data retrieved from the identity provider (after conversion).

+## 2) Authentication-related attributes

+Some identity providers will include attributes related to the authentication itself, such as authentication method, time period for which the authentication is valid, or metadata about the identity provider.
+These attributes are stored seperately from the user's attributes.

 ## 3) Roles and permissions